 41. Reggie Brown, Philadelphia: 61 catches, 780 yards, 4 TDs, 1 100-yard game.
 Could do something if McNabb stays upright.

 42. D.J.
 Hackett, Carolina: 32 catches, 384 yards, 3 TDs, 2 100-yard games.
 Last year's failed sleeper only played in six games, but went over 100 yards twice.
-If he can stay healthy, will benefit from all the double coverage on Steve Smith.
+A decent start for first two weeks, with Smith suspended.

-44. Darrell Jackson, Denver: 46 catches, 497 yards, 3 TDs.
-Has scored just 3 times in 2 of last 3 seasons, but could recapture some of the old glory opposite the always double-covered Brandon Marshall.
+43. Darrell Jackson, Denver: 46 catches, 497 yards, 3 TDs.
+Has scored just 3 times in 2 of last 3 seasons, but could recapture some old glory with Marshall's suspension.

 45. Ronald Curry, Oakland: 55 catches, 717 yards, 4 TDs, 2 100-yard games.
 Should be open often if Javon Walker can stay on the field.

 46. Ernest Wilford, Miami, 45 catches, 518 yards, 3 TDs.
 Never cleared 700 yards in 4-year career, but it's a safe bet Dolphins will have to throw a lot.
 And he's about all they have to throw to.

 47. Anthony Gonzalez, Indianapolis: 37 catches, 576 yards, 3 TDs, 2 100-yard games.
 Started 9 games as rookie.
 Good late-round gamble in case Marvin Harrison breaks down again.